 List of Tables

-- John Levack Drever and Andrew Hugill: Aural Diversity: a general introduction
+- John L. Drever and Andrew Hugill: Aural Diversity: General introduction

-- Julian Henriques, Eric Jauniaux, Aude Thibaut de Maisieres and Pierre Gélat: Sound Before Birth: fetal hearing and the auditory environment of the womb.
+- Julian Henriques, Eric Jauniaux, Aude Thibaut de Maisieres, and Pierre Gélat: Sound Before Birth: Foetal hearing and the auditory environment of the womb

-- John Levack Drever: Phonating Hand Dryers: exploits in product and environmental acoustics, and aural diverse composition and co-composition.
+- John L. Drever: Phonating Hand Dryers: exploits in product and environmental acoustics, and aural diverse composition and co-composition

 - Patrick Farmer: 〰️

 - Karla Berrens: Fire, Drums and the Making of Place During a Correfoc

 - Ed Garland: Textual Hearing Aids: How reading about sound can improve sonic experience